Weekend in New England

 "Weekend in New England" is a song recorded by Barry Manilow for his fourth studio album, This One's for You (1976).
 Written by Randy Edelman, it was released as the second single from the album, and became a Top Ten hit on the Billboard Hot 100, while topping the Adult Contemporary chart.

 Content

-The song's title does not occur in its lyrics but is approximated in the first line of the second verse: "Time in New England took me away", the evident basis of "Weekend in New England" being the leisure habits of New Yorkers for whom "the romantic short escape of choice has long been a drive up the coast towards Massachusetts and the other [New England] states", lyrical references to "long rocky beaches and you by the bay" indicating a seaside getaway.
+The song's title does not occur in its lyrics but is referenced in the first line of the second verse: "Time in New England took me away", the evident basis of "Weekend in New England" being the leisure habits of New Yorkers for whom "the romantic short escape of choice has long been a drive up the coast towards Massachusetts and the other [New England] states", lyrical descriptions of "long rocky beaches and you by the bay" indicating a seaside getaway.
 The song's narrator, on his first day "back in the city where nothing is clear", fondly remembers the romance of the weekend just past, and yearns to be reunited with the person he met in New England (or vacationed there with).